 Investigation.
 MaineHousing will investigate all reported and alleged Errors and Program Abuse and may investigate the previous three (3) Program Years and may place Benefits on hold during the investigation.

-Applicants will be notified and given the opportunity to respond and provide additional documentation.
+Primary Applicants will be notified and given the opportunity to respond and provide additional documentation.
 MaineHousing will make a determination on the appropriate action, based on the response.
-If an Applicant fails to respond or fails to provide the documentation requested, the Applicant may be subject to denial, an Overpayment or other actions available under the law.
-If Errors and Program Abuse are confirmed or Applicant fails to respond, Applicant will receive a written notification outlining the facts of the decision, the reason for the decision, the Overpayment due (if applicable), and any avenue available to request an Informal Review or Fair Hearing.
-If MaineHousing determines the Errors were at no fault of the Applicant, MaineHousing will not require an Overpayment from the Applicant.
+If an Primary Applicant fails to respond or fails to provide the documentation requested, the Primary Applicant may be subject to denial, an Overpayment or other actions available under the law.
+If Errors and Program Abuse are confirmed or Primary Applicant fails to respond, Primary Applicant will receive a written notification outlining the facts of the decision, the reason for the decision, the Overpayment due (if applicable), and any avenue available to request an Informal Review or Fair Hearing.
+If MaineHousing determines the Errors were at no fault of the Primary Applicant, MaineHousing will not require an Overpayment from the Primary Applicant.

 Overpayments.
-If an Applicant is required to pay an Overpayment (including any Overpayments due from the previous three (3) Program Years) the Applicant may pay the full amount of the Overpayment, enter into an agreeable payment arrangement and/or be subject to recoupment by MaineHousing.
+If a PrimaryApplicant is required to pay an Overpayment (including any Overpayments due from the previous three (3) Program Years) the Primary Applicant may pay the full amount of the Overpayment, enter into an agreeable payment arrangement and/or be subject to recoupment by MaineHousing.

 Waivers of the Rule and HEAP Guide.